Sampling, Diffusions, and Stochastic Localization: Introduction

 We can now write explicitly $\mu_{t}$ using Bayes rule:

-where $Z$ and $Z'$ are normalizations, depending on $\bY_t$.
+where $Z$ and $Z'$ are normalizations, depending on $\bY_t$, $t$.
 In other words, $\mu_{t}$ is a random tilt of $\mu$.

-Notice that $\mu_{t=0}=\mu$ is the original distribution, and $\mu_{t}\Rightarrow \delta_{\bx_*}$ as $t\to\infty$.
+Notice that $\mu_{t=0}=\mu$ is the original distribution, and $\mu_{t}\Rightarrow \delta_{\bx}$ as $t\to\infty$.
 The tilting factor completely localizes the measure on $\bx_*$.
 Hence if we can generate the stochastic process $(\mu_{t})_{t\ge 0}$, we can also sample from $\mu$.
-For instance, we can compute the baricenter $\bM_t := \int \!\bx\, \mu_{t}(\de \bx)$ and note that $\bM_t\to\bx_*$ as $t\to\infty$, with $\bx_*\sim\mu$.
+For instance, we can compute the baricenter $\bm_t := \int \!\obx\, \mu_{t}(\de \obx)$ and note that $\bm_t\to\bx$ as $t\to\infty$, with $\bx\sim\mu$.

 At first sight, this strategy appears problematic for two reasons.
-First, the definition of $\mu_{t}$ in Eq.~\eqref{eq:SimpleTilting} depends on $\bY_{t}$, which is itself defined in terms of $\bx_*\sim \mu$.
-It might seem that we need a sampling algorithm to begin with.
-Second, we $(\mu_{t})_{t\ge 0}$ is ---in general--- a stochastic process taking values in an infinite-dimensional space.
+First, the definition of $\mu_{t}$ in Eq.~\eqref{eq:SimpleTilting} depends on $\bY_{t}$, which is itself defined in terms of $\bx\sim \mu$.
+It might seem that we need to sample $\bx$ to begin with.
+Second, $(\mu_{t})_{t\ge 0}$ is ---in general--- a stochastic process taking values in an infinite-dimensional space.
 Even if we consider a discrete setting, e.g. $\bx\in\{+1,-1\}^n$, $(\mu_{t})_{t\ge 0}$ takes place in exponentially many dimensions.

 Both of these issues are taken care of by the following classical fact in the theory of stochastic processes \cite[Section 7.4]{liptser1977statistics}. \begin{proposition} Assume $\mu$ has finite second moment.
 Then, $(\bY_{t})_{t\ge 0}$ is the unique solution of the following stochastic differential equation (with initial condition $\bY_0=\bfzero$)